Department of Agricultural and Biological Engineering

 Credit and title to be arranged.
 This course is to be used on a limited basis to offer developing subject matter areas not covered in existing courses.
 (Courses limited to two offerings under one title within two academic years)

-ABE 3303 Transport in Biological Engineering: 3 hours.
+ABE 3303 Transport Phenomena in Biological Systems: 3 hours.

 (Prerequisite: PH 2233 and CS 1213 or CS 1233 or equivalent).
 Three hours lecture.
 Principles of steady state and unsteady state energy and mass transfer as applied to biological systems